 |William Coventry Wall, Pittsburgh after the Great Fire, 1845|

-Shinbone Alley where she lived probably abutted Virgin Alley, which was certainly named as such preceding and during the time she lived there (it is today known as Oliver Avenue).
-Although I've not found it specifically on the maps I've looked at, Marina Betts would have lived quite near to the Niagara Fire Company station located at Penn Avenue near Fifteenth Street.
-Virgin Alley was close enough for a virago to dash down to join the bucket brigade.
+Shinbone Alley where Marina lived abutted Virgin Alley (which is today known as Oliver Avenue).
+Although I've not found her home on the maps I've looked at, Marina Betts would have lived near to the Niagara Fire Company station located at Penn Avenue near Fifteenth Street.
+Virgin Alley was thus close enough for a virago to dash down to join a bucket brigade.

 How did Virgin Alley get its unusual name?
+That, at least, had nothing to do with Marina.
 In 1754 the French settlers of this area dedicated a fort on the Feast of the Assumption, naming it Fort Duquesne to honor the governor-general of New France, Ange Duquesne de Menneville.
 It was the custom in Catholic countries to select a patron saint for important sites, someone whose protection would be assured through public dedication and veneration.
 Accordingly this new fort and its associated chapel were dedicated "de 1'Assomption de la Ste.
 Vierge a la Belle Rivière," that is, to the Assumption of the Blessed Virgin of the Beautiful River.
 A footpath used for funerals led from the chapel (original location unknown but somewhere near Fort Duquesne and what we know today as the Point) to a cemetery near the Native American burial ground in midtown.
 The path was called "L'Allee de la Vierge Marie" and the cemetery was also dedicated to "la Ste Vierge a la Belle Rivière," the Blessed Virgin of the Beautiful River.

-|1957 painting by Charles Hargens portraying The Reverend Denys Baron celebrating the first Mass at Fort Duquesne on April 16, 1754.|
+|1957 painting by Charles Hargens portraying The Reverend Denys Baron celebrating the first Mass at Fort Duquesne on 16 April 1754.|

 When this area passed from French to British ownership, the established street names were altered accordingly.
+L'Allee de la Vierge Marie thus became Virgin Alley.
 In the late 18th/early 19th century, the original Episcopal Trinity Church was built on lots bordering Virgin Alley, over the tumulus that had served as a Native American burial ground and cemetery for early French and English settlers and military personnel.
 That site encompassed some 4000 graves.